jasonlamkk/OpenUDID.Net/README.md

 <h4>Context</h4>

-<p>If you・re not already familiar with UDID・s, it・s a critical tool for analytic or CRM purposes.
-A developer could use UDID・s as a means to track how much time a user spent in his free app before upgrading to the paid version.
-UDID・s are also helpful for tracking the source of a download when advertising on an ad network.
+<p>If you're not already familiar with UDID's, it's a critical tool for analytic or CRM purposes.
+A developer could use UDID's as a means to track how much time a user spent in his free app before upgrading to the paid version.
+UDID's are also helpful for tracking the source of a download when advertising on an ad network.
 This is a fairly universal need in a thriving ecosystem: developers need the traceability from clicks to downloads to ensure that they pay the right price for their promotion.
 Proper tracking and funnel conversion is what has made the web a better place, with healthy competition and quantifiable metrics.</p>

-<p>In the wake of Apple・s decision to deprecate UDID, some ad networks have already introduced their own proprietary solutions.
+<p>In the wake of Apple's decision to deprecate UDID;
+ and the absent of UDID in windows desktop platform, some ad networks have already introduced their own proprietary solutions.
 The main motivation here was to find a UDID replacement not owned by any single provider.
 It is easy to foresee a fragmented market where UDID management is operated by multiple providers with no cooperation between them.
 This open source initiative is to enable a better solution for thousands of other mobile app developers.</p>

 <h5>Version History</h5>